Naruto-Sasuke/DailyPaperReading/README.md

 For ease of writing, I just write them down orderlessly.

 ## Minor-First Rule
-The more specific field it included, the high priority it belongs to.
+The more specific field it is included, the high priority it belongs to.
-For example, some paper give a method to generative cartoons using GAN.
+For example, some papers propose methods to generate cartoons using GANs.
-Then it will be classified into `style transfer`
+Then they will be categoried into `style transfer`

 # Maybe I will do
 Maybe later, I can add some short descriptions about each paper to make it easier for myself or someone else to catch something useful.
+But I think if anyone can help me...
+Or maybe I jsut think too much.

 # Planning to read(hah)
 1. Two-Stream Convolutional Networks for Dynamic Texture Synthesis